 Let’s start with probably one of the biggest ones on our list, the famous Jaipur Literature Festival – dubbed as ‘The Greatest Literary Show on Earth‘.

 Since its inception in 2006, Jaipur Lit Fest has taken giant leaps to quickly become one of the most recognized festivals in the world.

 It takes place every year in the pink city of Jaipur in India and lasts for five days.
 These five days not only keep the book lovers entertained but also raise awareness about multiple important topics that are relevant in today’s society.

-There is no doubt that the Jaipur Literary Festival is now a top literary festival in the world.
+There is no doubt that the Jaipur Lit Fest is the King of literary festivals.
 It is a platform where authors and readers congregate and celebrate what they love for five days straight.

 Place: Jaipur, India